 As with anything on computers and mobile devices, making sure you have the latest updates is vitally important.
 Always make sure that your operating system, whether it be Windows, Mac, iOS, or Android, is up to date.
 Along with that, ensure that your casino app is updated and that you have the latest geolocation software if you’re playing on a desktop.
 It may also help, in the case of any issues, to clear your cookies and cache semi-frequently to ensure the website is displaying its latest version.

-While many casino app ratings may be a bit skewed by people experiencing unrelated issues, you can still get a good idea of the best casino apps by looking at the stars.
+While many casino app ratings may be a bit skewed by people experiencing unrelated issues, you can still get a good idea of the reputation of casino apps by looking at the stars.
 For example, it’s likely that an app with a 1.2-star rating will end up being buggier, clunkier, or generally harder to use than an app with a 4.8-star rating.

 Legal, Licensed, and Regulated